ronaldeddings/packet-manipulation-pt1/README.md

 # packet-manipulation-pt1

-> The purpose of this project is to notify a user when they receieve an ICMP message
+> The purpose of this project is to notify a user when an ICMP message is received.

 ### Write-up